Prompt Injection via User-Pasted Content

 Q: Is scanning for known phrases enough to stop prompt injection?
 A: Pattern matching catches commodity attacks quickly and cheaply, but determined attackers can rephrase.
 Defense-in-depth — labeling untrusted content, output schema validation, and human gates on privileged actions — is more robust than any single filter.

-Q: Does using the OpenAI or Anthropic system prompt guarantee separation?
-A: The system role has higher trust by convention, but the model itself is a statistical next-token predictor.
-Strong user-side injections can still influence behavior.
-Always combine role separation with content sanitization.
+Q: Does putting the rules in the system prompt guarantee separation?
+A: No. The system role has higher trust by convention, but the model is still a next-token predictor and a strong user-side injection can override it.
+As of June 2026, OWASP and current research both treat the system prompt as one constraint, not a boundary.
+Combine role separation with content sanitization and a human gate on privileged actions.

 Tags: #ai-security #prompt-injection #Troubleshooting